 Criminals can make hundreds of millions of dollars from sophisticated attack software.
 Shutting them down is a cat-and-mouse game involving law enforcement agencies and ISPs.

-The Ransomware Tracker, run by abuse.ch, maintains a list of over 6000 domain names, IP addresses and URLs associated with ransomware.
+The Ransomware Tracker (now discontinued), run by abuse.ch, maintains a list of over 6000 domain names, IP addresses and URLs associated with ransomware.
 It’s an excellent resource for anyone interested in cybercrime infrastructure.
 You can download the entire dataset in a CSV format, and then convert it into a KeyLines JSON object.

 Each ransomware attacker uses a unique combination of vectors to infect the victim’s machines – email attachments, exploit kits, malvertising – but the malware itself is always delivered via a server and host.